uprial/mine-ctrl-linux/README.md

 * Open HTTP://<server.properties:server-ip>:<plugins/dynmap/configuration.txt:webserver-port>

 TakeAim
-* Summon skeleton, take a long distance from it, the Skeleton should aim you when you're simultaneuously moving and jumping
+* Summon a skeleton, take a long distance from it, the Skeleton should aim at you when you're simultaneously moving and jumping

 WorldBorder
 * The border should be visible in Dynmap

 WorldEdit
-* Take a wooden axe, pick start via left click, pick end via right click, //set sand
+* Take a wooden axe, pick start via left-click, pick end via right-click, //set sand

 WorldGuard
-* Take a wooden axe, pick start via left click, pick end via right click, /rg claim test
+* Take a wooden axe, pick start via left-click, pick end via right-click, /rg claim test

 ### Setup server